dropwizard/dropwizard/docs/source/manual/core.rst

         # If true, allows clients to renegotiate.
         #
         # ONLY ALLOW CLIENTS TO RENEGOTIATE IF YOUR JVM HAS A FIX FOR
         # CVE-2009-3555.
-DOING OTHERWISE WILL MAKE YOUR SERVICE VULNERABLE
+DOING OTHERWISE WILL MAKE YOUR APPLICATION VULNERABLE
         # TO SSL RENEGOTIATION ATTACKS.
         allowRenegotiate: false